 However, at the time, I wasn't sure I was qualified.
 I had management experience, but I was nervous that it didn't correlate.
 Who was I to advise a stranger about something I didn't have the full context of?

 So, I did what I had done best.
 I leaped into the challenge and offered free 1x1 mentorship in addition to my free introduction to user research courses.

 All of those experiences were the building blocks of my business right now.
 I still offer 1x1 mentorship, I have a self-paced User Research Mastery course for those transitioning into the field, and I still do contract writing.
 That also includes other content—check out my first email course with dscout).

-So, how did I take this free stuff and turn it into a business?
-Stay tuned for next time!
+So, how did I take this free stuff and find a pricing model?
+Read on here!

 Nikki Anderson-Stanier is the founder of User Research Academy and a qualitative researcher with 9 years in the field.
 She loves solving human problems and petting all the dogs.

 To get even more UXR nuggets, check out her user research membership, follow her on LinkedIn, or subscribe to her Substack.